SciEcon/Intelligent-Economics-XAI-Autumn-2021/Project 5/Gradescope - The Future of Grading.md

 Summary:
 Gradescope is generally a user-friendly integrated platform for assignment submission and grading.
 We have figured out several pros and cons in our use as both students and TAs.
 We highly appreciate the integrated functionality of Gradescope but think some details need more attention.

 Pros:
 1. **The integrated functionalities**: Gradescope allows instructors/TAs to (1) upload assignments and attachments;
 (2) set up sub-questions and specific answer positions with the beta version;
-(3) upload grading rubrics and add additional comments, and (4) review and export grades, and students to upload their assignments with tags for every question.
+(3) upload grading rubrics and add additional comments;
+(4) review and export grades, and students to upload their assignments with tags for every question.

 2. **Free access and connection with Sakai**: Gradescope is connected with Sakai, which provides free access for instructors, TAs, and students.